Back when I was in my previous band, we had a bass player try out. Super nice guy. We’ll call him Jim.

 I love sports analogies because most people know at least one sport.
 They make for great analogies.

 I worked with a guy who worked a Los Angeles Stop and Rob that two Hall of Fame baseball players used to frequent.
-You’ll have to forgive my ignorance here.
-I could name every top 20 fantasy football player, but I simply don’t know baseball at all.

 If you’ve played baseball though, you’ll know their names.
 They grew up in the Los Angeles area.
+Heck, I recognized their names and I’m not a baseball guy.

 Anyways, he’d tell me that every single day, they’d practice together.
 One day, the guy I worked with asked “are you guys any good?”
 They looked at each other and smiled and one of them said “yeah, I guess we’re pretty good.”